Drug and Alcohol Rehab Preston

 Phil is an experienced and dedicated recovery worker; he has been at Ocean Recovery since 2016.
 He is passionate about helping others transform their lives, having spent 25 years in addiction himself.
 He has been clean and living his best life since 2008.
 He is an experienced group facilitator and qualified life coach who uses CBT, NLP and ACT mindfulness relapse prevention techniques, all of which he is qualified in.
 He has a wealth of experience, having worked with young offenders, homeless, prolific offenders, and complex mental health needs.
 Phil thrives in the recovery environment and is a passionate, forward-thinking and realistic member of the team.

-We don’t expect you to just take our word for it, we have many reviews about stays at Ocean Recovery Centre with people showing the public just what it is like to reach sobriety in our care.
+We don’t expect you to just take our word for it; we have many reviews about stays at Ocean Recovery Centre, with people sharing what it is like to reach sobriety in our care.

 From the staff to the facilities, find out what people had to say about their recovery journey.